 Treatment depends on the cause of the missing period.
 Lack of periods that is caused by birth defects may require hormone medicines, surgery, or both.

-If the amenorrhea is caused by a tumor in the brain (pituitary tumor):
+If the amenorrhea is caused by a tumor in the brain:

 If the problem is caused by a bodywide disease, treatment of the disease may allow menstruation to begin.

 If the amenorrhea is due to anorexia or too much exercise, periods will often begin when the weight returns to normal or the exercise level is decreased.

 If the amenorrhea cannot be corrected, hormone medicines can sometimes be used.
 Medicines can help the woman feel more like her friends and female family members.
 They can also protect the bones from becoming too thin (osteoporosis).

 The outlook depends on the cause of the amenorrhea and whether it can be corrected with treatment or lifestyle changes.

-Periods are unlikely to start on their own if the amenorrhea was caused by one of the following conditions:
+Periods are not likely to start on their own if the amenorrhea was caused by one of the following conditions:

 You may have emotional distress because you feel different from friends or family.
 Or you may worry that you might not be able to have children.